skip to main content

 Brian and Grace Frisby, who were both aged in their 40s, were originally from Waterford but had been living in the Naas area of Co Kildare for some time.

-They lost their lives in the two-vehicle collision which occurred at Robin Hill on the main Waterford to Tramore Road about 3km outside of the seaside town on Saturday.
+They died in a two-vehicle collision which occurred at Robin Hill on the main Waterford to Tramore Road, about 3km outside of the seaside town on Saturday.

 The couple have been described as "much loved members" of Naas GAA Club while Mr Frisby was also an "active coach" within the club.